 fog-cascades spill over ridge-spines,

-fingers of fog reach through the Gate’s hollow arch,
+Ides of fog steered through the Gate’s corridors,

 inversion-ceiling lid pressed low,